javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/article.md

 As it was said in the beginning: `__proto__` is a way to access `[[Prototype]]`, it is not `[[Prototype]]` itself.

-Now, if we want to use an object as an assotiative array, we can do it with a little trick:
+Now, if we want to use an object as an associative array, we can do it with a little trick:

 ```js run
 *!*